Jumping Jules Poetry

 Let your users know a little more about you.
 This is a great space to write long text about your company and your services.
 You can use this space to go into a little more detail about your company.
 Talk about your team and what services you provide.
 Tell your visitors the story.

 I’ve had Multiple Sclerosis (MS) for over 30 years.
 I used to be a teacher and was a successful athlete.
 Nowadays, my MS has progressed so much, I use sticks, wheelchair or mobility scooter to move around.
 I love writing poetry and my poems tend to reflect the impact MS has on my life, as well as other topics close to my heart.
 I write for both adults and children.
 I am thrilled they can relate to my poems and are finding them inspiring.
-My debut chapbook, Quicksand, was published in September 2020 by Dreich.
+My debut chapbook Quicksand was published in September 2020 by Dreich and my winning Stickleback micro pamphlet Balancing Act in June 2021 by the Hedgehog Poetry Press.
+I donate all proceeds to the MS Trust charity.
 Being disabled hasn’t stopped me from having fun.
 It just means I have to shine my light in a different way.

 My winning Stickleback micro pamphlet, Balancing Act, with Hedgehog Poetry Press.
 Links to buy on Book Shop.
-I will donate all proceeds to the MS Trust.
+All proceeds to the MS Trust.
 Read more on blog

 My chapbook Quicksand (Dreich 2020)